econia-labs/econia/doc/doc-site/welcome.md

 **e·co·ni·a** | /ə'känēə/

-Welcome to the developer documentation site for Econia, a hyper-parallelized on-chain order book for the Aptos blockchain
+Welcome to the developer documentation site for Econia, a hyper-parallelized on-chain order book for the Aptos blockchain.

+If you haven't already, consider checking out Econia Labs' [Teach yourself Move on Aptos](https://github.com/econia-labs/teach-yourself-move) guide for some helpful background information!

 ## What is Econia?